Abdallah-Afifi/Analysis-of-Sorting-Algorithms/RPA.md

 3. Return the resulting array as the RPA.
 The above algorithm is a variant of the Fisher-Yates shuffle, which is a simple and efficient algorithm for shuffling an array.

-The generateRPA() function takes an integer n as input and creates a vector containing the first n integers.
-It then shuffles the vector using the Fisher-Yates shuffle to create a random permutation and returns the resulting RPA.
-The main() function demonstrates how to use the generateRPA() function to generate an RPA for the first 10 integers and print the resulting array.

 # Properties